miroslav-tashonov/toncli-contest/README.md

 # toncli-contest

-To run this as a container, go to the cloned repo path and run to build the image
+To run this as a container, go to the cloned repo path and build the image

 ```docker build -t toncli-api .```